sujith2303/Quizbot.ai/README.md

 * Generate Fill in the blanks ***context followed by \n Generate FIBs .***
 Note that these were formats used while fine-tuning the model and can be anything.

+The output format is as follows
+* For any of the task the output format contains [QUESTION]: tag followed by the question and [ANSWER]: tag followed by the answer.
+Note these are purely based on experiment.
+I tried using <Question>: [Question]: tags but the [QUESTION]: tag worked out well.
+You can try your own when you fine-tune the model.
 <br>

 # Dataset used